cryogars/goshawk/README.md

 ## 3. Set up conda environment via miniconda :snake:
 - If you are using Boise State cluster you can not create conda env on head node in terminal..
 So there is a script `goshawk-conda.bash` you can submit to create one.
+Note that all of the bash scripts have my personal paths in them and would need to be changed.
 - Once created, run the following command prior to running the scripts (you always need to activate before running).

 ```